Per- and polyfluoroalkyl substances (PFAS)

 • Replace non-stick cookware with stainless steel, cast iron, glass, or ceramic alternatives.

 • Our understanding of PFAS chemicals evolves constantly.
-Keeping current about PFAS research and updates from reputable sources is key to collaborative solutions that work best for our communities.
-Links to references:
+Stay informed about PFAS research by reading regular updates from reputable sources.

 Accordion Items